Perlkonig/grav-plugin-header-by-taxonomy/README.md

     bin/gpm install header-by-taxonomy

-This will install the Blogroll plugin into your `/user/plugins` directory within Grav.
+This will install the Header by Taxonomy plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/header-by-taxonomy`.

 ### Manual Installation